List of Black Clover characters: Lucius Zogratis

 Lucius Zogratis (ルシウス・ゾグラティス, Rushiusu Zoguratisu) is the eldest sibling of the Dark Triad, possessing two souls—his own and Julius Novachrono's.
 His Soul Magic alters souls through touch, while his pact with Astaroth grants Time Magic abilities.
 Obsessed with creating a perfect world, he sacrifices his siblings to develop the Paladins (聖騎士, Paradin)—humans merged with purified devils.
 After consuming Lucifero's power and acquiring gravity magic, he launches his final plan to remake society.
 His assault on the Clover Kingdom employs an army of Paladins, including revived warriors like Morgen, Acier, and Morris, wielding combined devil and human magic to enforce his vision.
+After a long, hard battle, Noelle helps to distract Lucius long enough for Asta and Yuno to deal the finishing blows; one destroys Lucius and the other releases Julius.
+Julius is then able to clean up Lucius's destruction by using the last of his time magic to restore the Kingdom back to before the Judgment Day attack began, and then dies in peace, with the torch of protecting the Kingdom passed to the Magic Knights.

 Devils

 The Devil Race (悪魔族, Akuma-zoku), or demons, are monstrous beings from the Underworld (冥府, Meifu) whose only amusement comes from tormenting each other and other races from the living world.
 Devils tend to manifest within the living world during strange occurrences, usually by forming pacts with mages who become Devil hosts (悪魔憑き, Akumatsuki) though they are occasions where a devil can bring its body to the living world.